 9. Motorola MB7420 Cable Modem

-The MB7420 is actually more high-end than the current Arris models, but all said and done, might be overkill if you just need a basic hookup.
+This is a fairly high-end modem that outperforms many of the above modems in download and upload speeds, but all said and done, might be overkill if you just need a basic hookup.

 This modem offers a full band capture digital tuner, upgraded power handling to protect against power surges, and improved heat sinks, all of which give it an edge over the competition.

 It sports a mid-tier max speed of 686 Mbps down, and 150 Mbps up.
 It has a single ethernet port, which makes this yet another simple modem to set up.